ChegTech logo

 Industries we work with

-MacBook screen showing an example painting company website with interior and exterior portfolio gallery, color consultation CTA, and phone number, built by ChegTech
+MacBook mockup of an example painting company website built by ChegTech

 The brief

 Painting is the trade where competitor density makes the website disproportionately important.
 There are dozens of painters in any given Greater Seattle suburb, most of them unlicensed or barely licensed, most with no website or a templated WordPress that hasn't been touched in three years.
-A real site with a real portfolio, real reviews, and a real color-consultation flow doesn't just beat the templated competition — it makes the unlicensed competition invisible.
+A real site with a real portfolio, real reviews, and a real color-consultation flow doesn't just beat the templated competition.
+It makes the unlicensed competition invisible.
 The other distinct move is the interior/exterior split.
-The conversion paths are different (interior is faster cycle, exterior is more seasonal and price-sensitive), and the seasonal scheduling — exterior paint windows in the PNW are tight — is its own design problem worth solving.
+The conversion paths are different (interior is faster cycle, exterior is more seasonal and price-sensitive), and the seasonal scheduling (exterior paint windows in the PNW are tight) is its own design problem worth solving.
+The navigation matters here too: I keep it to a short, clear set of paths (interior, exterior, the portfolio, and book a consult) so a homeowner reaches the action in one or two taps instead of getting lost, which is where most painter sites quietly lose the lead.

 Freshly painted sage green and warm white walls meeting at a clean interior corner